Abandon to the Crown The act of relinquishing ownership of goods to the CBSA for destruction or disposal.

 Valuation The process and methods used to determine the value of imported goods in order to assess duties and taxes.

 Value for Duty (VFD) The value in Canadian funds upon which duty is assessed in accordance with the valuation provisions of the

-Value for Tax The value in Canadian funds plus any applicable duties, SIMA assessments and excise tax.
+The value in Canadian funds plus any applicable duties, SIMA assessments and excise tax.
 If applicable to the goods, GST and PST or HST are payable on this amount.

 World Customs Organization (WCO) An organization whose primary purpose is to facilitate the development of international trade through the improvement and harmonization of customs procedures.

 World Trade Organization (WTO) The WTO is a global international organization dealing with the rules of trade between nations.